 If you’re adamant that you want the material with the least possible maintenance, there’s no point in looking at softer stones that need more care if you’re not ultimately going to choose them.
 So decide early on whether you want an engineered material with the least maintenance requirements or are open to all possibilities.

-Consider Mixing Different Countertops Options
+Consider Mixing Different Countertop Options

 Consider The Whole Look